kyma-project/istio/docs/contributor/adr/0005-support-for-experimental-configuration-parameters-in-istio-cr.md

       #[...]
 ```

 The experimental features should be only available to be used with a separately built controller image.
-Using the experimental features with production image should result in setting the Istio rustom resource to the `Warning` state.
+Using the experimental features with production image should result in setting the Istio custom resource to the `Error` state and break the reconciliation to avoid unintended changes.

 ### SAP BTP, Kyma Runtime
 In context of SAP BTP, Kyma runtime, experimental features should only be available in the experimental release channel.